 A risk factor is something that increases your chances of developing cancer.
 Some risk factors cannot be changed, such as family history or genetics.
 Fortunately, many other risk factors can be modified.

 Colorectal cancer tends run in families because of its genetic components.
-If more than one close relative has developed colon cancer before age 60, you may be at increased risk.
+If more than 1 close relative has developed colon cancer before age 60, you may be at increased risk.
 You may also be at risk if anyone in your family has been diagnosed with familial adenomatous polyposis (FAP) or Lynch syndrome.

 If you have a strong family history of the disease, your doctor may recommend that you have an early colonoscopy.
 Depending on the results, you may need to have testing on a more frequent basis.